-For more than 25 years, DCA-VET has implemented a large number of projects to improve livestock health and productivity.
+For almost 30 years, DCA has implemented a large number of projects to improve livestock health and productivity.
 Most of these projects offer an integrated package of paravet (refresher) training, establishment and support of veterinary field units, and extension services.
-Recently, also the development of livestock value chains has become an essential component of the DCA-VET projects.
+Recently, also the development of livestock value chains has become an essential component of the DCA projects.

-All these projects should finally result in a sustainable system of animal health care.
-To this end, the projects focus on four main aims:
+All these projects should finally result in a sustainable system of animal health care and an improved livelihood of the rural Afghan population.
+To this end, the projects focus on four main goals:

 - Filling the gaps in the nation-wide VFU network

-- Achieving a sound public-private cooperation in animal health care
+- Achieving a sound public-private cooperation in the livestock sector

 With its projects, DCA Livestock Programs aims to cover a large part of Afghanistan.
 From 2014 through 2018, DCA supported the livestock owners in 30 out of 34 provinces.
 So the impact of the DCA livestock activities is almost nationwide.